Udemy Reviews & Ratings 2021

 - Development / Coding

 It is safe to say that the range of business courses at Udemy is impressive.
 At the time of writing we found 11246 courses available, with 1246 being free.
 Subcategories include: Entrepreneurship, Finance, Management, Home Business, Communications and loads more.
 The average course duration was 0 – 2 hours, but there were 186 courses offering 17+ hours of material.

 Development / Coding

 Looking to improve your photography?
 Udemy offers a wide range of photography courses.
 We found just over 2000 online photography classes available, with 141 on offer for free.
 Subcategories include: Video Design, Digital Photography, Photography Tools and more.
 Popular topics include Adobe Lightroom and Video editing.
-Average course duration is 0 – 2 hours.
+The average course duration is up to 2 hours.

 Marketing skills are becoming increasingly important, especially in the digital era.
 Udemy offers nearly 7500 online courses in marketing, covering topics such as: Digital Marketing, Social Media Marketing, Search Engine Optimisation, Content Marketing and more.
 Topics around Facebook and Social Media Marketing are popular.
 The average course length is 0 – 2 hours, while there are 76 courses at 17+ hours.

 While your career is important, sometimes you have to look after yourself.
 Udemy’s collection of personal development courses will help you de-stress and relax, with over 11000 courses on offer.
 Subcategories include Personal Transformation, Parenting & Relationships, Productivity, Religion & Spirituality and more.
 The most popular course length is again, 2 hours, but there are nearly 700 longer courses available.